-Sleep problems may affect up to 78% of pregnant women, and insomnia tends to get worse as pregnancy continues.
+78% of pregnant women experience sleep problems, and insomnia worsens as pregnancy progresses.
 Many pregnant women may wonder whether melatonin can serve as a safe solution for their sleepless nights.
+With sleep difficulties increasingly common and 4% of pregnant women use melatonin supplements, understanding the science and safety profile of this hormone is essential.
+Natural alternatives to sleep medication and better sleep guide can help pregnant women make informed decisions.
 Here is what evidence indicates regarding melatonin use during pregnancy.

 Melatonin has been shown to cross the placenta and blood-brain barrier from the maternal circulation to the fetus, and throughout pregnancy melatonin receptors can be found in developing fetuses, even in the earliest weeks of pregnancy.
 Melatonin is important for establishing healthy circadian rhythms and encourages neurodevelopment in the developing fetus.

 Interestingly, the placenta produces melatonin, especially during the first trimester, which suggests that melatonin may be a key hormone in maintaining a healthy pregnancy.
-This endogenous release of melatonin during pregnancy could also account for the anti-inflammatory properties of melatonin in high-risk pregnancy complications, and its association with healthy fetal development.
+This endogenous release of melatonin during pregnancy supports placental health and could also account for the anti-inflammatory properties of melatonin in high-risk pregnancy complications, and its association with healthy fetal development.
+Research has shown that melatonin's antioxidant properties help protect against oxidative stress, which can negatively impact both maternal and fetal health.
+By reducing oxidative stress at the cellular level, melatonin may contribute to better pregnancy outcomes and protect developing tissues.

-While animal studies may suggest otherwise, human clinical studies indicate that melatonin is probably safe during pregnancy and breastfeeding.
-An extensive scoping review of human studies found no major safety issues or adverse events in clinical trials.
+While animal studies may suggest otherwise, melatonin is probably safe during pregnancy and breastfeeding.
+An extensive scoping review found no major safety issues or adverse events in clinical trials.
+However, it's important to note that the Food and Drug Administration has not specifically approved melatonin supplements for use during pregnancy, as these products are classified as dietary supplements rather than medications.
+Melatonin vs prescription sleep aids can help inform decision-making.

 Research Spotlight: A randomized controlled trial of 180 pregnant women with hyperglycemia received either melatonin (10mg daily from weeks 15-33) or quercetin supplementation.
-The group taking melatonin had significantly lower rates of complications in newborns.
+The group taking melatonin had significantly lower newborn complication rates.
 Three serious complications (hypoglycemia, stillbirth/neonatal death, and birth injury) were completely absent in the melatonin group.
 Additionally, mothers had improved glycemic control throughout pregnancy.
+This study is particularly significant for women with gestational diabetes, as it suggests melatonin supplements may offer protective benefits for this population.

 During pregnancy, melatonin does increase naturally, so the predominant risk associated with supplementation could be too much melatonin being introduced.
-Common supplement doses (1-10 mg) could increase blood levels of melatonin over 20 times higher than normal circadian levels.
+Common supplement doses (1-10 mg) could increase melatonin levels 20 times higher than normal circadian levels.

-Animal models have suggested that exposure to very high doses of melatonin does not have a negative impact on developing fetuses; however, there have not been studies evaluating the impact of high melatonin levels on human fetal development.
+Animal models suggest safety at very high doses for developing fetuses; however, there have not been studies evaluating the impact of high melatonin levels on human fetal development.
 Some animal models have suggested there may be reduced birth weight and altered circadian rhythm development in juvenile animals.
+Studies examining embryo quality and early developmental outcomes are still in preliminary stages.

 Another emerging risk has to do with melatonin's influence on labor timing.
 Research has established a positive association between melatonin levels during pregnancy and uterine contractions in women after 35 weeks of pregnancy.
-This relationship supports the notion that supplemental melatonin may be a potential influence on the timing of labor initiation, but more studies are necessary to elucidate clinical implications.
+This relationship supports the notion that supplemental melatonin may be a potential influence on the timing of labor initiation, possibly affecting preterm birth risk, but more studies are needed to elucidate clinical implications.

 Dr. Suzanne Gorovoy, Sleep Expert, Clinical Psychologist, and Behavioral Sleep Medicine Specialist, emphasizes: "Because we have limited information about melatonin supplementation to assist with sleep-related issues during pregnancy, I primarily recommend evidence-based behavioral interventions such as CBT-I (Cognitive Behavioral Therapy for Insomnia) as first-line treatment for pregnant women who are experiencing sleep challenges."

-Instead of automatically beginning sleep medicines, pregnant patients may wish to try natural sleep aids and sleep hygiene improvement.
-CBT-I approaches have been shown to be effective in treating insomnia in pregnancy without medication exposure.
+Instead of automatically beginning sleep medicines, pregnant patients may wish to try natural sleep aids and hygiene.
+CBT-I is effective for pregnancy insomnia treatment without medication exposure.
+CBT-I addresses sleep difficulties effectively without introducing supplements or medications into the pregnancy.
+How CBT-I transforms sleep is well-documented for insomnia treatment.

-For women who are considering alternatives to medication for sleep, magnesium supplementation may be a safer option, and we have pregnancy safety data for magnesium use.
+For women who are considering alternatives to medication for sleep, magnesium-rich foods improve sleep may be a safer option, and we have pregnancy safety data for magnesium use.
+Addressing sleep problems through multiple modalities can provide relief while minimizing potential risks.

 Dr. Areti Vassilopoulos, Sleep Expert, Pediatric Health Psychologist, and Assistant Professor of Child Psychology, states: "Because of the lack of sufficient safety data, we need to develop individualized decisions regarding treatment, given the severity of the sleep problem, stage of pregnancy, and other treatment options prior to establishing melatonin supplementation."